|

 Snowy Egret

 This animal is a small white heron, which is considered to be the American counterpart to the very similar Old World Little Egret, which has established a foothold in the Bahamas.
+Adult birds display a slim black bill and they also have long black legs with yellow feet.

 American White Pelican

-The American White Pelican (Pelecanus erythrorhynchos) is a very large
+The American White Pelican Pelecanus erythrorhynchos) is a very large

 bird.
 Which grows up to 50-70 inches; this is a white bird with black